NMRPipe Processing Functions

 transformed, and the SP window applied in a previous scheme

-is removed (SP -inv -hdr) in order to apply Linear Prediction
+) in order to apply Linear Prediction

 (LP).
-After LP, the window is re-applied (SP -hdr):
+After LP, the window is re-applied (SP -hdr

 HEADER VALUES

-The nmrPipe window functions use the recorded time-domain
+The nmrPipe window functions use the recorded time-domain size (NDAPOD) to establish their default length.

-When the -hdr flag is used, default window parameters are
+flag is used, default window parameters are

 extracted from header values NDAPODCODE, NDAPODQ1, NDAPODQ2,